Here's a handy guide to help you choose the right dog from one of these most popular breeds of 2021

-Thanks to a new report from Pets4Homes.co.uk, pet insurer petGuard.co.uk has announced the 20 most popular dog breeds with people across Britain during lockdown.
+Following a new UK pet industry report on the lockdown by Pets4Homes, petGuard.co.uk has announced a list of the most popular dog breeds across Britain during the pandemic.
+The report gives a comparison of June 2021 ranking versus a year ago, based on demand per dog breed by measuring the number of buyers looking for that breed against the availability of dogs and puppies.

-petGuard.co.uk has also now produced a guide to help people make the right choice of dog breed for them noting characteristics like friendliness, grooming needs and intelligence.
-The guide examines the traits of the 20 most popular dog breeds of 2021 as listed in the new report by Pets4Homes.co.uk.
-Here is the guide for the dogs starting from one to 11:
+And as working life resumes following on from lockdown, petGuard.co.uk has also produced a guide to help people make the right choice of dog breed for them noting characteristics like friendliness, grooming needs and intelligence.
+The guide examines the traits of the 20 most popular dog breeds of 2021 based on the data in from Pets4Homes.
+Here is the first part of the guide starting from numbers one to 11:

 1.